William Pitt, 1st Earl of Chatham: Colonial policy

-In 1767, Charles Townshend, the Chancellor of the Exchequer, enacted duties in the American colonies on tea, paper, and other goods.
+In 1767, Charles Townshend, the Chancellor of the Exchequer, enacted the Townshend Acts.
+They imposed duties in the American colonies on tea, paper, and other goods.
 The taxes were created without the consultation of Chatham and possibly against his wishes.
 They proved offensive to the American colonists.
+Townshend himself died in 1767, before their detrimental effects became apparent.

 Chatham's attention had been directed to the growing importance of the affairs of India, and there is evidence in his correspondence that he was meditating a comprehensive scheme for transferring much of the power of the East India Company to the crown.
 Yet he was incapacitated physically and mentally during nearly his entire tenure of office.
 Chatham rarely saw any of his colleagues although they repeatedly and urgently pressed for interviews with him, and even an offer from the King to visit him in person was respectfully declined.
 While his gout seemed to improve, he was newly afflicted with mental alienation bordering on insanity.
 Chatham's lack of leadership resulted in an incohesive set of policies.